Charding Nullah

 The Charding Nullah, traditionally known as the Lhari stream and called Demchok River by China, is a small river that originates near the Charding La pass that is also on the border between the two countries and flows northeast to join the Indus River near a peak called "Demchok Karpo" or "Lhari Karpo" (white holy peak of Demchok).
 There are villages on both sides of the mouth of the river called by the same name "Demchok", which is presumed to have been a single village originally, and has gotten split into two due to geopolitical reasons.
-The river serves as the de facto border between China and India in the southern part of the Demchok sector.
+The river serves as the de facto border between China and India in the southern part of the Demchok sector.Because of its position near Demchok, the nullah has also become a reference point in discussions of patrol access and border management in eastern Ladakh.

 Etymology

 The Indian government refers to the river as "Charding Nullah" after its place of origin, the Charding La pass, with nullah meaning a mountain stream.

 The Chinese government uses the term "Demchok river" by the location of its mouth, near the Demchok Karpo peak and the Demchok village.
 (Note: On 21 September 1965, the Indian Government wrote to the Chinese Government, complaining of Chinese troops who were said to have "moved forward in strength right up to the Charding Nullah and have assumed a threatening posture at the Indian civilian post on the western [northwestern] side of the Nullah on the Indian side of the 'line of actual control'."
 The Chinese Government responded on 24 September stating, "In fact, it was Indian troops who on September 18, intruded into the vicinity of the Demchok village on the Chinese side of the 'line of actual control' after crossing the Demchok River from Parigas (in Tibet, China)...")

 Some of the historical documents call the river "Lhari stream".
 Lhari, (Note: Alternative spellings of Lahri include "Lahri", "Lari" or "Lairi") meaning "holy mountain" in Tibetan, is a reference to the white rocky peak (4,865 m) behind the Ladakhi Demchok village.
 It has also been referred to as "Lari Karpo" ("white lhari") and "Demchok Lari Karpo" in Tibetan documents.
 (Note: Scholars translate the Tibetan term lha-ri as "soul mountain".
 Many peaks in Tibet are named lhari including a "Demchok lhari" in the northern suburbs of Lhasa.
 "Karpo", meaning "white", serves to distinguish the Ladakh's mountain peak from the others.)

 "Lhari stream at Demchok" is the phrase used in the 1684 Treaty of Tingmosgang, forming the basis for the Indian government's identification of the stream with Charding Nullah.
 (Note: Fisher et al. states that the Lhari stream flows "five miles southeast of Demchok".
 This is incorrect.
 The reference was actually to the Indian alignment of the border, which was five miles southeast of Demchok.)
 The Indian identification is supported by scholars.